 - 6 cups granulated sugar

-Process in a boiling water canner for 10 minutes, adjusting for altitude.
+- Process in a boiling water canner for 10 minutes, adjusting for altitude.
 Remove jars and cool.
 Check lids for seal after 24 hours.
-Lid should not flex up and down when center is pressed.
+The lid should not flex up and down when the center is pressed.